Language Models are Symbolic Learners in Arithmetic: Experiment Setup

-\paragraph{Conventional Data Format} We directly train the model to predict the output (e.g., $130$) given the input operands and the operator (e.g., $13 \times 10$). e add one space between each digit to ensure tokens are split into individual digits We do not consider chain-of-thought (CoT)~\citep{wei2023chainofthoughtpromptingelicitsreasoning} or other prompting strategies to enforce the model to focus on arithmetic learning.
-We include ablations with respect to data format in Appendix~\ref{appendix:datA_format}.
+\paragraph{Conventional Data Format.} We directly train the model to predict the output (e.g., $130$) given the input operands and the operator (e.g., $13 \times 10$). e add one space between each digit to ensure tokens are split into individual digits We do not use chain-of-thought (CoT)~\citep{wei2023chainofthoughtpromptingelicitsreasoning} or other prompting strategies to enforce the model to focus on arithmetic learning in main experiment body.
+But we will discuss how subgroup entropy could be a suitable metrics for quantifying CoT path.